awslabs/aws-proton-plugins-for-backstage/docs/reference.md

 # AWS Proton plugins for Backstage reference

-This document covers the key names and values used in the AWS Proton plugins for Backstage.
+This document covers the configuration options for the AWS Proton plugins for Backstage.
 To install the Proton plugins into your Backstage application, see the [AWS Proton plugins for Backstage installation guide](install.md).
 For a detailed walkthrough of using the Proton plugins in your Backstage app, see [Tutorial: using the AWS Proton plugins for Backstage](tutorial.md).

 ## Catalog entity annotation